eivindtostesen/hierarchical_peak_finding/glossary.rst

 tip node
   The innermost of all nodes having the same argext.
+  "Tip" as in "fingertip" or "tip of the iceberg".
   A node is a tip if and only if it has no main child.
   Implemented in the method ``Tree.tip()``.
   See also full node.

 tree
-  A graph of nested peaks or valleys.
+  A graph of nested peak regions or valley regions.
   Implemented in the function ``tree()`` and classes ``Tree`` and ``HyperTree``.
   See also nested region.

 valley
-  A region where all surrounding (``pre`` and ``post``) values are greater than the region's maximum (cutoff) value.
+  A region where all surrounding (``pre`` and ``post``) values are greater than the region's maximum (``cutoff``) value.
   Implemented in the function ``find_valleys()`` and the method ``Region.is_valley()``.
   See also local minimum.